 The PSC is equipped to treat a wide variety of psychological and emotional disorders, such as depression, anxiety, eating disorders and substance abuse.
 Our services include psychological testing and cognitive-behavioral individual and group therapy for adults, adolescents and children.
 Clients are seen by Clinical Psychology doctoral students who are directly supervised by LSU Psychology Department faculty, who are licensed clinical and school psychologists.
 State-of-the-art training equipment is available at the PSC including audio/visual observation and recording in each of the therapy and testing rooms.

 The Child Services division of the PSC offers a variety of testing and treatment services for children between the ages of 2 and 17.
 We offer comprehensive psychoeducational testing for children, including intelligence testing, achievement testing, testing for learning disorders, and gifted testing.
-We also offer evaluations for Attention-Deficit/Hyperactivity Disorder (ADHD) and autistic disorder, among several others.
+We also offer evaluations for Attention-Deficit/Hyperactivity Disorder (ADHD), children and adolescents with behavior problems, and Autism Spectrum Disorder, among several others.

 Our treatment services include cognitive-behavioral and behavioral therapy for many childhood disorders like ADHD, anxiety, depression and autism.
-We also offer services for children needing social skills training, and services for parents including parent-child interaction therapy, parent-adolescent communication training, and parent skills training.
+We also offer services for children needing social skills training, and services for parents including parent-child interaction therapy, parent-adolescent communication training, and parent skills training for children with behavior problems.
 These services are supervised by faculty specializing in child clinical and school Psychology.

 Clients are scheduled for an intake evaluation session when they call the PSC.
 We offer the appropriate treatment services based on this initial information and the symptoms clients are presently experiencing.
 We offer assessment and treatment services for a range of psychological and emotional disorders, such as depression, anxiety, eating disorders and substance abuse.
 Treatment/therapy is offered in individual and group format.